tmaybe/dev.socrata.com/odata/index.md

 ![Socrata data in Excel](../img/odata/Excel4.png)

-### Accessing Socrata data using Power Query for Microsoft Excel
+### Accessing Socrata data using Microsoft Power Query

 Power Query for Microsoft Excel provides more querying capabilities than Excel's default Data tab.
 Here's how you can use Power Query to create a link to a Socrata dataset.